-In the fall of 2012, the Carnegie Mellon Center for Innovation and Entrepreneurship (CIE) was created to strengthen the already bustling culture of innovation that exists at Carnegie Mellon and to accelerate the commercialization of university research and innovative ideas.
-In synergistically combining the proven strengths of Project Olympus with those of the Don Jones Center, the new center enables the sharing of resources, bringing together a broad range of educational and experiential activities focused on innovation and entrepreneurship-a "one-stop shop" for CMU faculty, students, staff, and alumni.
+In the fall of 2012, the Carnegie Mellon Center for Innovation and Entrepreneurship (CIE) was created to strengthen and serve the already bustling culture of entrepreneurship and innovation at Carnegie Mellon, and to accelerate the commercialization of university research and innovative ideas.*

-- Fostering an "inside-out" approach of creating winning commercial ventures from cutting-edge research and ingenious ideas for the benefit of society.
+- Fostering an "inside-out" approach to creating winning commercial ventures from cutting-edge research and ingenious ideas for the benefit of society.

 - Developing an extensive, vibrant network of alumni entrepreneurs.

 To accomplish its mission and goals, the CIE takes a comprehensive and multifaceted approach, operating across all CMU schools, colleges and research units.
 Its Pipeline of Programs [pdf] serves students, faculty and staff across campus and alumni across the world.